 – App launcher supports horizontal paging.

 Why should you Use Gnome?

 GNOME is an ideal desktop environment for beginners.
 This desktop environment is unique, you will soon get used to its procedures.
 All programs have direct names.
-For example, Files are using to manage files, and Music is using to play music.
+For example, Files are used to manage files, and Music is used to play music.
 GNOME users benefit from a large suite of software.
 Users can do basic tasks such as web browser, file management, listening to music, and manipulating images using only their GNOME applications.
 This reduces the extra programs required to install on the system.
-Because most of these programs have the same user interface, once you learn how to use one, you can easily use the other.
+As most of these programs have the same user interface, once you learn how to use one, you can easily use the other.